From Bootstrap to Booming, DiscoverVideo Reports Strong Growth in 2020

-Rich Mavrogeanes, serial entrepreneur and streaming industry pioneer, and Mike Savic, 20 year industry veteran, started DiscoverVideo in 2008 with a bootstrap approach.
-Having learned the risks of working with private venture capitalists, they only accepted loans and grants from the State of Connecticut.
+Rich Mavrogeanes, serial entrepreneur and streaming industry pioneer, started DiscoverVideo in 2008 with a bootstrap approach.
+Having learned the risks of working with private venture capitalists, he only accepted loans and grants from the State of Connecticut.
 The business was profitable from the start, and free from the worry of private investors pushing him in the wrong direction.

 “Venture capitalists encourage you to live beyond your means,” Mavrogeanes said.
 “At Discover, we don’t have to impress anybody but ourselves and our customers.”

 DiscoverVideo is fundamentally a software provider that specializes in plug-and-play streaming video systems for education, state and local governments, and corporations.